SgCALE/extreme-weather-prediction/index.md

 ### License

-This Weather Prediction App is distributed by an [MIT license](https://github.com/jye-lim/weather_prediction_app/blob/main/LICENSE){:target="_blank"}.
+This Weather Prediction App is distributed by an [MIT license](https://github.com/SgCALE/extreme-weather-prediction/blob/main/LICENSE){:target="_blank"}.

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, [email](mailto:jianye_lim@outlook.com), or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/jye-lim/weather_prediction_app#contributing){:target="_blank"}.
+Read more about becoming a contributor in [our GitHub repo](https://github.com/SgCALE/extreme-weather-prediction#contributing){:target="_blank"}.

-#### Thank you to the contributors of Just the Docs
+#### Thank you to the contributors of this project!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}